kuhchung/kuhchung.github.io/pages/armory/progression.md

 ---

+### Steel
-Steel for Guard Lance, highly recommend.
+Full Steel for Guard Lance, highly recommend.
 Head and legs can be anything.
 Maybe something that can combine with whatever talismans you have available.

+---

 ### Bowguns Checkpoint